 Both our Wagyu and traditional beef are both raised on thousands of acres of Texas pasture land and feed on pasture grasses.
 Traditional beef is fed a mix of grains and grasses towards the end of feeding process.

 We agree.
 There are a lot of confusing and misleading food labels out there so let us tell you what it means to us.

 It means that the animals aren’t contained in pens, not crowded, not force fed and not stressed.
 But rather, It means that they spend the majority of their lifetime outside with thousands of acres of farm and ranch land to demonstrate natural instinctive behaviors; they have the ability to socialize, eat natural foods, be in the sun, and not be stressed.
 Every rancher and farmer we’ve spoken with says that the natural and low-stress impact on the animals make for a superior products.

-+ Do your farmers and ranchers use glyphosphate, or other products that are banned in organic farming, on there property?
++ Do your farmers and ranchers use glyphosate, or other products that are banned in organic farming, on their property?

-No, none of our ranches use glyphosphate (RoundUp) or any products banned from organic farming on their ranges.
+No, none of our ranches use glyphosate (RoundUp) or any products banned from organic farming on their ranges.

 + Is your pork and chicken certified organic?
 Is it fed an organic diet in addition to what may be free ranged?

 Our pork and poultry is not organically certified, because it is an expensive and lengthy process for small farms to have to go through, especially with the thin margins of pasture raised farms.
 Their feed IS GMO free, antibiotic free, hormone free, and soy free - which are the same qualifiers as organic feed.
 But feed is only a small part of the chicken and pigs’ diets, so we asked our farmers about how they treat the grass.
 Our ranchers don't use glyphosate or any products banned from organic farming on their ranges, so the grass the animals are eating is technically organic, too.